 Section 5.01 Representations and Warranties of the Transferor .
 The Transferor hereby represents and warrants to the Trust for its benefit and for the benefit of the Lenders and the Series Certificate Holder that the following statements are true and correct as of the Closing Date:

 (a) Organization and Authority.
-It is a business trust duly organized, validly existing, and in good standing under the laws of Delaware .
+It is a limited liability company, a business trust or another entity duly organized, validly existing, and in good standing under the laws of Delaware or the relevant jurisdiction.
 It has all requisite powers and all material governmental licenses, authorizations, consents, and approvals required in each case to carry on its business as now conducted.

 (b) Authorization.
 The execution, delivery, and performance by the Transferor of each Operative Document to which it is a party (i) are within its powers; (ii) have been duly authorized by all requisite action; (iii) require no action by or in respect of, or filing with, any Governmental Authority that has not been taken or made; and (iv) do not contravene, violate, or constitute a default under, any provision of Law applicable to the Transferor or the organizational documents of the Transferor or any material judgment, injunction, order, decree, agreement, or instrument binding upon the Transferor, or result in the creation or imposition of any Lien upon any asset of the Transferor, except as provided for in the Operative Documents.